London underground station Charing Cross, Bakerloo Line & Northern Line, Zone 1

 5. The Skiff (Room 41) was painted by Pierre-Auguste Renoir in the year 1875.
 It shows a rowing boat (skiff) on the river Seine at the town Chatou, west of Paris.
 By using high-contrast color combinations in this painting, Pierre-Auguste Renoir captured vividly a beautiful summer day.

-6. The painting A Young Woman standing at a Virginal (Room 27) was painted by the Dutch painter Johannes Vermeer in the year 1670.
+6. The painting A Man and a Woman seated by a Virginal (Room 16) was painted by the Dutch painter Johannes Vermeer in the year 1665.
 Only 37 works are associated with the baroque artists and he was not especially popular until the 19th century.
 In our days he is one of the most famous Dutch painters.

 Link zur National Gallery in London: